 If you don’t know why you’re attending a boat show, it’ll be easy to get distracted and get little done.
 Set an objective to guide you from your initial research to an actual purchase.

 The best way to prepare for a boat show is to go online.
 Visit the show’s website to find a list of exhibitors so you can locate that boat builder or charter company quickly.
 Some shows are large so you can download a map or a locator app.
 You’ll also learn about seminars (for free or fee), kid activities to keep youngsters engaged, parking (including paying ahead via an app), food and drink options, and shuttles between locations.
 The less time you waste with the logistics, the more time you’ll have to explore the show and enjoy it.

 If you’re looking to learn about multiple vacation companies or boats, make a list of the organizations and builder names and make sure they’ll have a display onsite.
 Mark them down on your map to find them quickly.
 Contact the companies ahead of time to set an appointment if possible or establish a rapport with a company rep (boat broker or charter agent) right as you walk into the booth.
 They’ll be able to guide you with more information or schedule a private discussion/showing.

-Boat shows are portals to dreams so bring comfortable shoes (slip-ons are best for boarding boats), a notebook with your checklists (or a phone with all your organization) and plenty of sunscreen (and maybe a hat).
+Boat shows are portals to dreams so bring comfortable shoes (slip-ons are best for boarding boats), a notebook with your checklists (or a phone with all your organization), and plenty of sunscreens (and maybe a hat).
 Then just settle in and have fun because if you did it right, all the hard work has already been done.